-As at December 31, 2022, ten Properties were unencumbered and able to be pledged as security for future financing requirements.
-As of the date hereof, the REIT has approximately \$60.0 million of undrawn capacity under its Credit Facilities and four Properties are unencumbered and able to be pledged as security for future financing requirements.
+As at December 31, 2023, five Properties were unencumbered and able to be pledged as security for future financing requirements.
+As of the date hereof, the REIT has approximately \$63.2 million of undrawn capacity under its Credit Facilities and five Properties are unencumbered and able to be pledged as security for future financing requirements.

-In January 2023, in connection with the acquisition of the 2023 Quebec Properties (as defined below), the REIT increased the non-revolving portion of Loan Facility 3 by \$70.0 million at the same credit spread.
+In January 2023, in connection with the acquisition of the 2023 Quebec Properties, the REIT increased the non-revolving portion of Loan Facility 3 by \$70.0 million at the same credit spread.
 The principal is repayable in quarterly blended payments based on a 25-year amortization.
 The REIT entered into floating-to-fixed interest rate swaps for a weighted-average term of 7.6 years at a blended rate of 4.91%.

-In February 2023, the REIT entered into a new Mortgage in the amount of \$9.0 million for a term of five years at an interest rate of 5.05%.
+In February 2023, the REIT entered into a new mortgage in the amount of \$9.0 million for a term of five years at an interest rate of 5.05%.

-As of the date of this AIF, the REIT's debt (excluding revolving credit facilities) was fixed with a weighted average interest rate of 4.12%.
+As of the date of this AIF, the REIT's debt (excluding revolving credit facilities) was fixed with a weighted average interest rate of 4.25%.

-For additional information regarding the REIT's Credit Facilities and Mortgages, refer to the "Liquidity and Capital Resources" section of the REIT's management's discussion and analysis for the year-ended December 31, 2022 which is available on SEDAR at www.sedar.com.
+For additional information regarding the REIT's Credit Facilities and Mortgages, refer to the "Liquidity and Capital Resources" section of the REIT's management's discussion and analysis for the year-ended December 31, 2023 which is available on SEDAR+ at www.sedarplus.ca.